googleinterns/typescript-flag-upgrade/README.md

 The engineer can then parse through these logs to determine which variables are most effective to fix.

+In addition, because it was found that Jasmine testing files often containing multiple instances of variable run-time types not matching their compile-time types (caused by functions in the `TestBed` class, which have a compile-time return type of `any`).
+Also, in multiple test files, there were cases of accessing private methods and fields, which would only be allowed at compile-time for variables of type `any`.
+Because there are no easy solutions for these cases, the `NoImplicitAnyManipulator` skips fixes for all test files (any file ending in `_test.ts` or `.spec.ts`) in order to prevent making unwanted changes.

+### Unsupported Cases

+This tool does not support more complex non-scalar types, such as (untyped or empty) arrays and objects.
+This is mainly due to the complexities of each of these data structures, which require hard-coding to take care of all cases.
+It was decided to leave these cases up to the engineer to fix with output logs as opposed to attempting to fix for all cases and potentially causing a runtime error.

+In addition, this tool prevents `any` pollution.
+In any cases where the tool deems that a variable is actually type `any`, then it ops to skip the case and log a message instead.
+Doing so prevents it unintentially spreading the use of `any` throughout the codebase.

 ### Architecture

 The architecture of this tool was designed to be easily extendible: